 Bogusia Wardein is from Wroclaw, Poland.
 She holds an MA in Social Anthropology but her real university is the people she bumps into.
 She is a member of an Irish Galway-based poetry collective, Skylight Poets, and serves as its ambassador to Scandinavia and Central Europe.

-One of her poems is featured in the anthology Hallelujah for 50ft Women (Bloodaxe, 2015), described as a “great collection of poems from some of the best women writing today” where Carol Anne Duffy, Sharon Olds, Jackie Kay, Kim Addonizio share pages with other poets.
+Her work has found a home in The Rialto, Stand, Poetry Wales, THE SHOp and other journals and anthologies.
+One of her poems is featured in the anthology Hallelujah for 50ft Women (Bloodaxe, 2015), described as a ‘great collection of poems from some of the best women writing today,’ where Kim Addonizio, Carol Anne Duffy, Jackie Kay, Sharon Olds share pages with less-well-known poets.

 Bogusia’s first published poem was nominated for the Forward Prize in 2013.